 During the last year the video sharing platform TikTok has become very popular.
 And according to Euronews TikTok’s popularity spiked during the COVID-19 pandemic, with the app being the second-most installed application in April 2020 worldwide, with more than 107 million downloads.
 But not only the platform’s popularity has grown.
 The accusations of the platforms as a place for adult sexual grooming of young children and as a marketplace for pornography and prostitution and much more have also flourished.

 Moreover the platforms also stand accused of a lack of general data protection and protection of children’s data.
-Let’s look at four of these data related cases:
+Let’s look at five of these data related cases:

 Only one month before this, in May 2020, the Dutch Data Protection Authority (Dutch DPA) launched an investigation into the media platform, TikTok over privacy concerns.
 The app is especially popular among children – and children are the main reason behind the Dutch Investigation.“We investigate whether the app has a privacy-friendly design.
 We’ll also check whether the information TikTok provides when children install and use the app is easy to understand and adequately explains how their personal data is collected, processed and used.
 Lastly, we’ll look at whether parental consent is required for TikTok to collect, store and use children’s personal data”, Monique Verdier, deputy chairman of the Dutch DPA stated in a press release

 A little more than a year ago the Chinese app was fined $5.7m / £4.2m by the Federal Trade Commission (FTC) in the US for collecting the personal data of children under 13 without parental consent.
 At the time a spokesperson from the The American Federal Trade Commission (FTC) stated that the agency “uncovered disturbing practices” that “reflected the company’s willingness to pursue growth even at the expense of endangering children.”